mistersingh179/bw-dashboard/README.md

 - use threshold when picking relevant campaigns for building ads
 - add TopLevelDomains table & move pages under it
 - add middleware to check referrer
+- add middleware to rate limit by ip, fp, cookie etc.
+- add page for founders to log in as customer & troubleshoot
 - revisit indexes after doing front end auction/impresssion creation/insertion
 - revisit indexes after doing pacing
+- see impact of allowing `{...req.body}` in update. can userId be provided to update wrong user, fix it if so.
+- extend NextAuth user with the date fields

 ## Pending prompt research
 - research if sending campaigns individually or with a group make a difference